dackst/nayuta/notes.md

 ### tentative/unsure/wanted to change at some point

-* the Power of Stars -> (the?)
-Power of the Stars, star power? astral energy? celestial power?

 * implement spicier wording
   * use more technobabblesque phrasing from people familiar with Terra